 A. A room that has private facilities will have a toilet and shower/bath facilities close to your bedroom and will be for your exclusive use.

 A. Some of Scotland’s Best B&Bs members offer their guest evening meals.
 Most members will be only too happy to recommend a good place to eat close by and will often book a reservation for you.
+We have a page which lists our members who offer evening meals.

 A. Scotland’s Best B&Bs businesses are small with limited or no staff except for the owners.
 Saying goodbye to the last guests and preparing the room(s) for you and getting in provisions for breakfast means that it is best to arrive after 4pm and before 6pm.
 Outside of these times, it is best to make contact with the B&B to say that you may be earlier or later.